ChabanovX/bitcoin-edu/README.md

-# rust-bitcoin
+# Bitcoin-edu

-Bitcoin wallet core written in Rust
+This application shows the work of Bitcoin Protocol.